-A marathon will typically start in the morning so a combination of (well-practiced) breakfast options such as porridge with banana and honey, breads with jam/honey/peanut butter and fruit juices are all good pre-race breakfast options.
+A marathon typically starts in the morning, so a combination of (well-practised) breakfast options such as porridge with banana and honey, bread with jam/honey/peanut butter and fruit juices are all good pre-race breakfast options.

 When should you eat after training for a marathon?

-Recovery should start very soon after you finish training, especially for your longer weekend runs.
-A pint of milk or a smoothie is a great option especially for runners who do not have an appetite after training, but this should then be followed by a well balanced recovery meal.
+Recovery should start soon after you finish training, especially for long weekend runs.
+A pint of milk or a smoothie is a great option, especially for runners who do not have an appetite after training, but a well-balanced recovery meal should follow this.

-1-2 days before a marathon is ample time to carb load to maximize muscle glycogen stores.
+1-2 days before a marathon is ample time to carb load to maximise muscle glycogen stores.